 Completing the Application Form

 Applicants can obtain the notary application form from the Texas Secretary of State’s website.
 It’s crucial to fill out every section accurately, providing personal details such as full name, date of birth, and residential address.
 They must affirm their eligibility—being at least 18 years old and a legal Texas resident—and confirm their ability to read and write in English.
-Applicants should review Texas Government Code, Chapter 406, for familiarity with applicable notary laws.
+Applicants should review the Texas Government Code, Chapter 406, for familiarity with applicable notary laws.

 Submitting the Application